 On top of this, you should be very careful of what kind of information you’re sharing.
 Someone else getting access to your wallet can result in losing all your cryptocurrencies.

-To minimize the risks regarding your crypto wallet, use trusted crypto wallets like Ledger, Coinbase, and MetaMask.
+To minimize the risks, use platforms like Whop that provide wallet-like infrastructure and flexibility.
+Otherwise, make sure to go with trusted crypto wallets like Ledger, Coinbase, and MetaMask.

 5 businesses who accept cryptocurrency payments